NatyR/NatyR/README.md

 <br />
 <br />
  Hi, whats up?
  Well, I work with sustention of systems, but I have passion in development 💻.
-I am 27 years old 😵, live in Suzano-SP and
+I am 27 years old 😵, I live in Suzano-SP and
  I love to play Magic: The Gathering and League of Legends 🎮.
 Let's play or code?

 <hr>